intel/cluster-management-toolkit/README.md

 `./ikt-install`

-This will create symlinks, directories, etc. necessary to run iKT; it will not install any components of the cluster.
+This will create symlinks, directories, etc. and a few packages necessary to run iKT;
+it will not install any components of the cluster.

 ## Using __iKT__ with a pre-existing cluster